ethen8181/ticket-system/system/system.md

 ## [1] 0.5649718 4.5197740
 ```

-- **Note1:** TicketSiteCode 88888 accounts for 62.64 percent of the ticket system's total revenue.
+- **Note1:** TicketSiteCode 88888 accounts for 62.64 percent of the ticket system's total revenue, well it is after all an online ticket system.
 As for the TicketSite that had extremely inferior amount of revenues, maybe it is time to shut them down.
 - **Note2:** The long tail theory where a small proportion of the products generates large proportion of the revenues also holds for this ticket system.
 Where 0.5 percent of the ticketsite contributes to 70 percent of the sales and 4.5 percent contributes to 80.

+#### IV.
+Time Series Analysis